lsiepman/EnergieconsumptieNL/README.md

 *functions.py*
 - All general functions are stored in this file for later use in different files.
 - Functions can be used by importing the file

+*graphs_energy_over_time.ipynb*
+- Data exploration.
+- Graphs over time for  the entire country and some cities

+*maps_interactive_cities.py*
+- Plots folium maps with energy consumption for the 10 largest cities in the Netherlands.
+[Amsterdam, Rotterdam, The Hague, Utrecht, Eindhoven, Groningen, Tilburg, Almere, Breda, Nijmegen]

+*maps_static_national.py*
+- Creates a cartopy map with all gas or electricity usage for a year
+- There are too much data points, so the process is very slow, especially for the more recent years of electricity usage

 ## DATA
 - Energy data was taken from [Luca Basanisi